yactouat/learning_AI/README.md

 ## Available notebooks

 - `notebooks/income-predictor/income-predictor.ipynb` is a notebook using an existing data set to predict if a person makes more than 50k a year (tabular data analysis)
+- `notebooks/is-it-a-bird/is-it-a-bird-creating-a-model-from-your-own-data.ipynb` is a notebook to learn how to create a model from your own data using a birds recognizer as an example (image classifier)
 - `notebooks/jupyter-notebook-101.ipynb` is a notebook to learn the basics of jupyter notebooks
-- `notebooks/is-it-a-bird/is-it-a-bird-creating-a-model-from-your-own-data.ipynb` is a notebook to learn how to create a model from your own data using a birds recognizer as an example (image classifier)
+- `notebooks/movies-recommender/movies-recommender.ipynb` is a simple example of a recommender system
 - `notebooks/movies-reviews-sentiment-analysis/movies-reviews-sentiment-analysis.ipynb` is a notebook using an existing data set to distinguish between positive and negative movie reviews (sentiment analysis)
+- `notebooks/mse/mse.ipynb` is a notebook to learn about the mean squared error (MSE) loss function
 - `notebooks/pets-recognizer/pets-recognizer.ipynb` is a notebook using an existing data set to distinguish between cats and dogs (image classifier)

 ## Datasets to train with

+Here is a list of publicly available datasets to train with (please feel free to add to it):

 - [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/Adult)
 - [ImageNet, contains 14,197,122 images](http://www.image-net.org/)